Patriotic Kenny

 “I had never even set up a GoFundMe before,” Amanda says.
 “I’d seen them, I donated, but I’ve never launched for myself.
 And right there in the coffee shop on my phone, I was like, well, let’s create an account.”

 The donations started coming in, one after the next.
-After just a few days, Kenny was floored to hear that they had raised $5,000—more than double the original goal.
+Only a few days later, Kenny was floored again, this time to learn the funds had already reached $5,000,

 “I had a hard time believing that there’s all them nice people who would do something like that,” Kenny recalls.